 The Thirsty Crow Story In English

 It was a hot summer’s day.
-A thirsty crow flew into a village in search of water.
+A thirsty crow flew into a village in search of water to quench its thirst.
 The crow flew over the houses, fields, and trees.
 But he didn’t find any water.
-After a long time, he came across a farm.
-Under one of the trees on the farm was a pitcher of water.
+Finally, after a long time, he came across a farm.
+Under one of the trees on the farm was a pitcher (container or jug used to hold and pour liquids) of water.

 Happy that he found some water finally, he swooped down to the tree and then down to the ground.
 He quickly moved towards the pitcher and looked inside.
 There was very little water in the pot.
 The crow put his beak inside the pitcher but could not reach the water.
 The water level was too low, and the narrow opening prevented his neck from going all the way down.